 The natural urge is to start customizing your site.
 Don’t do that just yet.

-If you start installing themes and plugins before you learn your way around WordPress, you’ll end up totally confused about what settings are coming from which products.
+If you start installing themes and plugins before you learn how to use WordPress, you’ll end up totally confused about what settings are coming from which products.
 Your site can quickly become a mess this way.

 Instead, watch this virtual walkthrough of the WordPress dashboard: